PyConPL/Book/2015/presentations/import_deep_dive/text.md

 If you're interested in this, I'll just direct you to [importlib documentation](https://docs.python.org/3/library/importlib.html).
-Now that you know the terminology and and the "normal" way of how things are done, those docs should make much more sense.
+Now that you know the terminology and the "normal" way of how things are done, those docs should make much more sense.

-Instead, I'll mention some real-world projects that use custom import hooks, which you can use as inspiration about what's possible.
+Instead, I'll mention some real-world projects that use custom import hooks, which you can use as an inspiration about what's possible.

 Hy (hy.readthedocs.org) allows you to import modules written in a dialect of Lisp.
 Or as its docs put it, it's "lisp-stick on a Python".